 With the iPhone 12 models all offering OLED displays, it is likely the iPhone 13 models will also all have OLED screens.

 There were reports of a variable refresh rate for the iPhone 12 models with a 120Hz refresh rate that could drop down to 60Hz when necessary, though this never happened, so perhaps it will be something we will see on the 2021 models.
+Samsung is said to be producing LTPO displays for the Pro models so it's possible we will see 120Hz variable refresh rates on the iPhone 13 Pro and 13 Pro Max.

 The iPhone 12 series comes in a 5.4-inch model, two 6.1-inch models and a 6.7-inch model.
 With the display sizes changing for 2020, we'd predict they will stay the same for 2021, though you never know.

 Some speculation also suggested in-display fingerprint sensors for the iPhone 12 models.
 As this never appeared, perhaps this is something the iPhone 13 models will look to introduce alongside Face ID.
+There has also been talk of an always-on display, with icons like clock and battery showing even when the screen is locked, as well as notication bars dimly lighting up when a notification appears rather than the whole screen.

 - Pro models likely to be better